maxzheng/great-life-guide/README.md

 external factors in as everyone can be happy by themselves by following the happiness steps, however it is definitely the right thing to do to help others become happy as well or resolve issues with others by teaching and using the steps.

-Being happy and doing great things are distinct goals, but both are necessary to sustain and achieve your full potential over a life time.
-Metaphorically, think of the steps for being happy as light from the sun that disperses in all directions from a happiness core, while the steps for doing great things is focusing all that light into a single point with high intensity to complete your goals.
+Being happy and productive are distinct goals, but both are necessary to sustain and achieve your full potential over a life time.
+Metaphorically, think of the steps for being happy as light from the sun that disperses in all directions from a happiness core, while the steps being productive is focusing all that light into a single point with high intensity to complete your goals.
 With both set of steps, like the sun, you are self-sustaining and super powerful, therefore you can be happy while accomplishing anything you set your mind to and absolutely nothing can stop you.

-Easily remember the steps using the acronym **TPU LERN ABCD** from the first letter of each step.
+Easily remember the steps using the acronym **TPU SLEN ABCD** from the first letter of each step.
 Each step should be done in order so the next step is easier to do.
 It takes time to master each step, but the results are immediate and increasingly substantial.
 When things are not going as expected, take time to rest and reflect using the steps.
 Mastery is achieved when all steps are done naturally at all times.
 And voilà, a great life! :smile: